Tales from the Promised Land

-Tales from the Promised Land was an exhibition that addressed what happens when promised changes don’t materialise and celebrating in the face of that.
+Tales from the Promised Land was an exhibition that addressed what happens when promised changes don’t materialise and the community is celebrated in the face of that.

-People continue to live in St. Michael’s Estate and have their tales to tell, from many perspectives.
+In 2008 people continued to live in St. Michael’s Estate and had their tales to tell, from many perspectives.
 These tales are the stories of St. Michael’s Estate.
 They are not fantasies.
 They are real.
 They are tales for the times we live in.

 No Ordinary Lives